Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Derivation of Solomon's equations

 with $\Delta_k \in \{ \delta_k, \sigma_k\}$.
 As a reminder, $\Gamma_2^k$ is the sum of the qubit and TLS decoherence rates.
-The derivation of the formula can be tracked in \eref{eq_single_photon_manifold} when the coherence $\rho_{12}$ is approximated by its population-dependent steady state value.
-For the qubit and a single TLS, where none of the previously discussed approximations are needed, the relaxation matrix can be written as
+The derivation of the formula can be tracked in \eref{eq_single_photon_manifold} when the coherence $\rho_{12}$ is approximated by its population-dependent steady-state value.
+In the case of a qubit and a single TLS, where none of the previously discussed approximations are needed, the relaxation matrix can be written as

 and similarly for more TLSs (s. \aref{sec_proof_solomon}).